kromka-chleba/perfect_city_mirror/doc/Perfect_City_Design_Guide.md

 "Ferdydurke", "Goat Anatomy" and "The Selfish Gene".
 Seba is surprisingly intelligent for who he is, curiosity often leads him to strange places.
-"What the fuck are you reading, Seba?" asked Mariusz.
-"Be careful or you'll become an egghead ehehehe".
+"What the fuck are you reading, Seba?" asked Mariusz, "Be careful or you'll become an egghead ehehehe".
 "I found these books next to a trashcan, they look good enough to sell them" he replied, "Don't worry about it too much".